JudeGaringalo/MalunggayPandesal-Recicla/README.md

 # Smart Scrap Valuation System

-The AI system analyzes recyclable materials and estimates their approximate value in:
+The AI system analyzes recyclable materials and estimates their approximate value.

-## Philippine Pesos (₱)

 The analysis includes:
 - Material valuation